The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Data

-To test the reliability of the distances obtained in this Section, we cross-match our sample with other catalogs available in literature \citep[e.g.][]{Hunt:2023,BailerJones:2021}.
-Within 8 kpc in heliocentric distance (where our sample has the best coverage), 95\% or more of the stars deviate less than 20\% from the distance estimates taken from the literature.
-We also note that 85\% of the young giant stars have measured parallax $\varpi$ with relative uncertainty less than 20\%, i.e. satisfying $\varpi / \sigma_{\varpi} > 5$.
+To test the reliability of the distances obtained in this Section, we also cross-match our young giants sample with other catalogs available in the literature \citep[e.g.][]{Hunt:2023,BailerJones:2021}.
+Within 8 kpc in heliocentric distance (where our sample has the best coverage), 93\% or more of the stars deviate less than 20\% from the distance estimates taken from the literature.
+We also note that 80\% of the young giant stars have measured parallax $\varpi$ with relative uncertainty less than 20\%, i.e. satisfying $\varpi / \sigma_{\varpi} > 5$.
+Finally, 91\% of the stars in our catalog have a relative distance error $\sigma_d / d$ < 20\%, where $\sigma_d$ is the average between $\sigma_{up}=d_{84} - d_{50}$ and $\sigma_{down} = d_{50}-d_{16}$, where $d_{84},d_{50},d_{16}$ are, respectively, the 84$^{th}$, 50$^{th}$ and 16$^{th}$ percentiles of the posterior distribution of the distance for each single star.
 More details are given in Appendix \ref{appendix_sample}.